 Easy Introduction to Improv Quilting

 Are you ready for an easy introduction to improv quilting?
 Do you have a Layer Cake bundle you’re ready to use?
 Here’s the perfect project to answer both those questions with a big yes!
 While many improv quilts can be quite elaborate, there are some very easy methods to get you started.
 This is a quick project that offers you a multitude of improv options.
+If you don’t have any layer cakes, download the free fat quarter templates below and cut your own!

 While perusing Pinterest, as I often do, I found Allison’s Easy Stack, Cut and Sew Blocks Tutorial at www.cluckclucksew.com.
 What caught my eye were the large framed blocks that would be perfect to showcase the large floral prints I was working with.
 While her quilt is a much more modern design, the blocks will work for any fabrics, whether solid or print.